 Experience has demonstrated that people are more likely to save when saving occurs automatically, through methods such as payroll deduction.
-Since only about half of US workers—and even fewer workers from racial and ethnic groups that have experienced discrimination—have access to an employer-sponsored retirement plan, some proposals would require employers to facilitate workersʼ retirement savings.
-Employers would act as a conduit for the funds rather than as a plan sponsor, so that participation and savings rates could increase substantially without burdening employers.
-Several proposals for retirement savings vehicles of this type are described below.
+Since only about half of U.S. workers—and even fewer workers from racial and ethnic groups that have experienced discrimination—have access to an employer-sponsored retirement plan, some proposals would require employers to facilitate workers’ retirement savings.
+In contrast to their extensive role when sponsoring a retirement, employers would act instead simply as a conduit for the funds.
+As a result, participation and savings rates could increase substantially without burdening employers.
+Proposals for retirement savings vehicles of this type include the following:

-Automatic individual retirement accounts (Auto-IRAs)—Auto-IRAs build on the effective payroll deduction method used for employer-provided plans by extending similar automatic mechanisms to individuals whose employers do not now offer any savings plan.
+Automatic individual retirement accounts (Auto-IRAs)—the experience with auto-enrollment in some 401(k) plans has shown that requiring people to opt out, rather than opt in, can boost enrollment rates tremendously.
+The Auto-IRA builds on this finding by extending the automatic enrollment mechanisms to individuals whose employers do not offer any savings plan.
 One leading Auto-IRA proposal would give employees the opportunity to contribute to an IRA through payroll deductions if their employer meets three conditions: It must have more than ten workers, have been in operation for at least one to two years, and have not yet sponsored a retirement plan for its employees.

-AARP supports the creation and expansion of supplemental individual retirement savings accounts that would enable workers to accumulate retirement savings in addition to Social Security’s guaranteed benefits.
+Policymakers should create and expand supplemental individual retirement savings accounts that would enable workers to accumulate retirement savings in addition to Social Security’s guaranteed benefits.
 The accounts could be sponsored by either public or private entities.
 All workers should be able to participate voluntarily through payroll deductions that employers would be required to honor.

-Supplemental individual retirement savings accounts should be accompanied by strong spousal protections, including for surviving and divorced spouses.
+Supplemental individual retirement savings accounts should include strong spousal protections, including for surviving and divorced spouses.
 These protections should mirror, as much as possible, the spousal protections for Social Security and traditional defined-benefit pensions.